What are the Types of Cinnamon?

 What is Cinnamon?

 Cinnamon is derived from the inner bark of trees belonging to the genus Cinnamomum.
-Once harvested, the bark is dried, forming cinnamon sticks or ground into powder.
+Once harvested, the bark is dried under mild wind, forming cinnamon sticks or ground into powder.
 This ancient spice has been used for thousands of years for culinary, medicinal, and even ceremonial purposes.

 Main Types of Cinnamon